jeelabs/esp-link/BOARDS.md

 It comes preloaded with the latest version of esp-link.

 Power: the on-board MCP1825S-33 regulator can provide 500mA and is good from about 3.6v to 6v.
-Connect power either to the 3-pin connector (gnd in center, 5v towards the esp module), or to the FTDI connector (GND marked, next to the buttons, 5V 3rd pin).
+Connect power either to the 3-pin connector (GND in center, 5v towards the esp module), or to the FTDI connector (GND marked next to the buttons, 5V on 3rd pin).

 On power-up you should see the green LED on for ~1 second (the yellow should go on too, but the firmware may not be configured correctly).
-After that it should blink according to the patterns described in the README's LED indicators section.
+After that the green should blink according to the patterns described in the README's LED indicators section.
 Follow the Wifi configuration details section thereafter.

-Reflashing the esp-bridge serially: you should not need to do this, use the over-the-air reflashing by running `make wiflash`.
-If you do need to reflash serially, connect TX of a USB BUB to RX of the esp-bridge and RX to TX (i.e. cross-over).
-Hold the flash button down and briefly press the rest button.
-Then run esptool.py.as described below.

 To connect a JeeNode to the esp-bridge to flash it or debug it, plug it into the FTDI port flipped-over, i.e. the component side of the JeeNode will be on the bottom and the